Jenish201/Jenish201.github.io/_posts/2023-08-22-Twitter-Data-Pipeline.md

 6. **Performance Evaluation**: I designed a performance evaluation framework to assess the runtime of key functions under different scenarios, such as data retrieval, data parsing, and data analysis.
 This helps in understanding the scalability and efficiency of the code.

-### Part 1: Data Retrieval and Database Operations
-* Part A: Fetching tweets from a web server and populating the database.
-* Part B: Loading data into tables directly from the server.
-* Part C: Loading data into tables using a locally created file.
-* Part D: Batch data insertion for improved efficiency.

-### Part 2: Data Analysis and Performance Evaluation
-* Part 2A: Initial data analysis and project setup.
-* Part 2B: Evaluating the linearity of database query performance.
-* Part 2C/D: Measuring the runtime of calculating average latitude using different methods.
-* Part 2E/F: Further performance evaluation using regular expressions.

-### Part 3: Combining and Exporting Data
-* Part 3A: Combining data from multiple tables into a single table for analysis.
-* Part 3B: Exporting tweet data to JSON format and comparing file sizes.
-* Part 3C: Exporting tweet data to CSV format and comparing file sizes.

 ### Conclusion:
 This project demonstrates my proficency in data processing, database management, and performance analysis.
 It highlights my ability to work with real-world data and optimize code for efficiency.